For Spring 2023 full term semester

 Learn how to find the instructional method of your courses on Self Service Carolina via the Student Profile or Course Registrations.

 Learn how to browse for classes by instructional method.

-View the Fall 2020 Instructional Methods resource for detailed information on the course delivery methods this fall.
+View the Fall 2020 Instructional Methods resource for detailed information on the course delivery methods.

 Video: Before You Drop a Course

 2. Select Registration